Jefferderp/Magisk-KeyboardRemaps/README.md

-This is a simple Magisk module for Android which injects a custom keyboard mapping file into the /system partition.
+This is a simple Magisk module for Android which injects a custom keyboard mapping file into the `/system/` partition.

-I don't recommend you use this as-is - though you're welcome to adapt it.
+I don't recommend you use this as-is, unless you fully understand what you're trying to accomplish.

 My thanks to the following resources: